Medicare enrollment is complicated, but saving money doesn't have to be

 "It changes from year to year, not just every three years or something, so always have it checked out so you just know if you're going to save some money," Flynn said.

-She saved $500 when she enrolled this year with help from KC Shepherd's Center.

-It was as simple as switching plans to find one that worked better for her this year that ended up saving her more too.
+Flynn saved $500 when she enrolled this year with help from KC Shepherd's Center — a nonprofit dedicated to supporting older adults.
+It was as simple as switching plans to find one that worked better for her this year that ended up saving her more, too.

 "It's just kind of working your way down all the choices," Flynn said.
 "And then the choices that'll take your prescription, and then the drugstore that has the best price that also takes your prescriptions."

-KC Shepherd’s Center has a number of senior volunteers that support seniors in the community.
+KC Shepherd’s Center has a number of senior volunteers who support seniors in the community.
 Flynn is a volunteer.

 "We say every year you need to take a look to see if your plan is still best for you," Lear said.
 "So, while in 2024 you may have a company that you're quite happy with and your drugs are relatively inexpensive, you may find in 2025 that there is a drug that they are no longer supporting."